What are construction loans?

 If you want to upgrade an existing home rather than build one, you can compare home renovation loan options.
 These come in a variety of forms depending on the amount of money you’re spending on the project.

-Another viable option in a low mortgage rate environment is a cash-out refinance, whereby a homeowner would take out a new mortgage in a higher amount than their current loan and receive the extra as a lump sum.
-As rates tick up, though, cash-out refis become less appealing.
+Another viable option in a low mortgage rate environment is a cash-out refinance, in which a homeowner takes out a new mortgage in a higher amount than their current loan, receiving the extra as a lump sum.
+When rates rise, though, cash-out refis become less appealing.

-With any of these options, the lender generally does not require disclosure of how the homeowner will use the funds.
+With refis or home equity loans, the lender generally does not require disclosure of how the homeowner will use the funds.
 The homeowner manages the budget, the plan and the payments.
-With other forms of financing, the lender will evaluate the builder, review the budget and oversee the draw schedule.
+With some renovation loans, the lender will evaluate the builder, review the budget and oversee the draw schedule.

 Owner-builder construction loan